comeon-group/comeon-gamelove-assignment/README.md

 Your submission should contain a Java service based Maven project solution.
 Avoid sending large attachments in your submission so do a maven clean before submission.

-In this case, we recommend you to make use of dropwizard as a starting point for your application.
+In this case, we recommend you to make use of spring-boot or dropwizard as a starting point for your application.

 In addition, in order for us to test your solution; make use of an embedded database like H2 or Sqlite, using a local file database scheme with your working solution.